Coverage by Bhat Dittakavi of Variance.AI on “Local to Global” by Dr. Srikanth Sundararajan at T-HUB on 25th Jan 2018.

 -Relatable

 85% of online Lenskart.com business comes from offline.
 Ophthalmologists are into healthcare and hence is this example.
-Ben Franklin got 4000 centres but it got lesser funding than say Nephroplus.
+Ben Franklin got 4000 centers but it got lesser funding than say Nephroplus.

-Q) We are into aerial pesticide market.
+Q) We are into the serial pesticide market.
 Can I make it a solution or a service to the rest of the world?

 You can’t take this to a farmer in Portugal.
 Cargill as a company has so many modified channels.
 Leverage on channel partners.

 Is this a scalable offering?
-Do you want to have customised experiences to travellers in each vertical or offer them all together across?
-Unless you have horizontal offering, you can’t scale this, else you become a curated market place.
+Do you want to have customized experiences for travelers in each vertical or offer them all together?
+Unless you have a horizontal offering, you can’t scale this, or else you become a curated marketplace.

-Q) We got global aspirations.
+Q) We have global aspirations.
 We need local partners.
 How do we engage them?

-Have a contractual agreement such as value-added reseller.
+Have a contractual agreement such as a value-added reseller.
 In some countries, you may need local representations.
 Have some kind of JV with P&L and you shall be alright. if you go global, please understand you have to have a local partner.
-Even Whatsapp needs local one at operator level.
-Global revenue share model has to be clearly explainable to the incoming investors.
+Even Whatsapp needs a local one at the operator level.
+The global revenue share model has to be clearly explainable to the incoming investors.

-I am more aligned with IIIT Hyderabad from very early days than my association with T-Hub.
+I am more aligned with IIIT Hyderabad from its very early days than my association with T-Hub.

 Q) What do you look for when you invest!